Madal: Wooden body

 The bodies of the drums, male and female, are made of wood.
 Carefully chosen wood is used to create the body, ensuring both sound quality and longevity.
 Woods that are frequently used include hardwoods like teak and sal.
 The instrument's overall tone is greatly influenced by the thickness, character, and resonance of the wood.

 Animal skin heads

-Traditional Madal/Kham drumheads are made of goat or buffalo hide, which is an animal skin.
-These skins are draped over the top of the hardwood bodies of each drum.
-The instrument's sound quality is greatly affected by the selection of animal skin.
-While thinner skins create brighter, sharper sounds, thicker skins produce deeper tones.
+Traditional Madal/Kham drumheads are made of goat or buffalo hide.
+The animal hide is draped over the top of the hardwood bodies of each drum.
+The instrument's sound quality is greatly affected by the selection of the hide.
+While thinner hides create brighter, sharper sounds, thicker skins produce deeper tones.

 Tuning system

 The Madal/Kham drums are quite versatile because of their distinctive shape and design.
 The tension of the drumheads is changed to tune the drums, usually using a system of leather straps or ropes.
 Each drum's pitch can be precisely adjusted by tightening or relaxing these straps.
 To get the right harmonies and tones for a certain piece of music, musicians might tune the Madal/Kham.